Update: The FMCSA has updated personal conveyance guidelines as of June 2018. Click here to find the latest information.

 Also included is time spent “commuting from the last location where [the] on-duty activity occurred to the driver’s permanent residence and back to the last on-duty location” as well as driving from trailer drop-off areas to a driver’s place of residence, and between worksites and residences.

-The FMCSA emphasized that personal conveyance under the revised guidance does not cover “movement of a (truck) to enhance operational readiness,” such as moving closer to a pickup location or drop-off point.
+The FMCSA emphasized that personal conveyance guidelines do not cover “movement of a (truck) to enhance operational readiness,” such as moving closer to a pickup location or drop-off point.

 The following acts are also prohibited from personal conveyance use: